sgigou/sgigou.github.io/_posts/2020-02-21-ios-custom-circular-progress-bar.markdown

 # The turnkey solution

 Il you like this component, you can use the [NoveCircularProgressBar library](https://cocoapods.org/pods/NoveCircularProgressBar).
+It does everything we saw in this article, and even more…

 You can also take a look at the [source code](https://github.com/sgigou/NoveCircularProgressBar) to find some inspiration for your own implementation.